passcod/blook/2017-mar-05-lighting-up-rust-with-neon.md

 ## Hooking up a Neon class

-The Neon documentation is a bit lacking right now.
+The [Neon documentation][neon-docs] is a bit lacking right now.
 It's still Rust documentation, which is hands down the best auto-generated documentation I've used, and I use it _a lot_.
 In fact, it being so good is the _reason_ why I use it a lot.
 Even without taking the time to write great documentation, the